Enhancement of Rural Connectivity by Recycling TV Towers with Massive MIMO Techniques: Introduction

-In this work, we explore the potential of recycling TV towers with massive MIMO (mMIMO) precoding for rural connectivity.
-Similar works can be listed as follows. \begin{enumerate}[nolistsep,noitemsep] \item \textit{Meta Engineering Super Cell:} The term SC was proposed in \cite{bondalapati2020supercell} by Meta Connectivity as a large-area coverage cell that leverages towers up to $250$~m height, equipped with high-gain, narrow-sectored antennas in order to increase the coverage range and the capacity.
+In the literature, similar works are listed as: \begin{itemize}[nolistsep,noitemsep] \item \textit{Meta Engineering Super Cell}\cite{bondalapati2020supercell}: SCs are proposed in \cite{bondalapati2020supercell} by Meta Connectivity as a large-area coverage cell that leverages towers up to $250$~m height, equipped with high-gain, narrow-sectored antennas in order to increase the coverage range and the capacity.
 Drive tests were used to assess the advantage of this solution.
 A 36-sector SC with Luneberg Lens is deployed and it is shown that one SC can replace 15 to 25 traditional macrocells.
 Single outdoor user is considered in the drive tests.

-\item \textit{Curvalux:} Curvalux \cite{Curvalux} proposed a phased array multi-beam antenna to be installed on legacy cellular towers.
+\item \textit{Curvalux}\cite{Curvalux}: Curvalux proposed a phased array multi-beam antenna to be installed on legacy cellular towers.
 This array forms 16 high-gain beams and cover a sector having an angle equal to 60$^{\circ}$.
 Many proof-of-concept (POC) trials have been done in several countries as Philippines, Mongolia, Indonesia, Kuwait.
-These POC validate the feasibility of the proposed multi-beam antenna but technical details and measurement are not published.
+These POC validate the feasibility of the proposed multi-beam antenna but technical details and measurement are not published. \item \textit{Ericsson} \cite{feltrin2021potential}: Ericsson researchers studied high towers with large antenna arrays to deliver long range connections.
+They discussed the performance of satellite and/or terrestrial large cell systems, based on the traffic density and required infrastructure, to offer rural connectivity.
+Simulation results have shown that the two solutions deliver connectivity in complementary traffic and partly different scenarios.

-\item \textit{TV Towers:} The potential of mMIMO on TV towers for cellular coverage extension has been investigated in \cite{taheri2021potential}.
+\item \textit{Luleå University} \cite{taheri2021potential}: The potential of mMIMO on TV towers for cellular coverage extension has been investigated.
 The Ericsson 9999 rural path-loss model and independent Rayleigh fading are considered.
 Different carrier frequencies have been considered mainly 700 MHz, 1800 MHz and 3500 MHz and a bandwidth of 20 MHz is used with all frequencies.
 A single-cell BS, operating in a time division duplex (TDD) mode, with a big size mMIMO uniform cylindrical array (UCyA) of $2$~m radius and up to $10$~m height, is considered.
-Under these assumptions, authors in~\cite{taheri2021potential} have shown that an area of radius $70$~km can be covered around a TV tower using the mMIMO technology. \end{enumerate}
+Under these assumptions, authors in~\cite{taheri2021potential} have shown that an area of radius $70$~km can be covered around a TV tower using the mMIMO technology. \end{itemize}